jlebre/42IRC/README.md

 ```

 "make a" deletes all files, compiles the program, and runs it in port 6667 and using "hello" as password.

-## What is an IRC
-Internet Relay Chat

 #